pendo-io/pendo-mobile-sdk/migration-docs/react-native-2.x-to-3.x-migration.md

 // in the file where the NavigationContainer is created import {withPendoRN} from 'rn-pendo-sdk'

-// wrap NavigationContainer with withPendoReactNavigation HOC const PendoNavigationContainer = withPendoRN(NavigationContainer);
+// wrap NavigationContainer with WithPendoReactNavigation HOC const PendoNavigationContainer = withPendoRN(NavigationContainer);

 // replace NavigationContainer tag with PendoNavigationContainer tag